pwwiur/Jedoo/README.md

  - **setLong**: To set value of a long typed column of a record by its ID.
  - **setInt**: To set value of a int typed column of a record by its ID.
  - **setBytes**: To set value of a byte array typed column of a record by its ID.

+Understanding the functions of Jedoo is easy, You can check source code for more information about their arguments and return types.